 What has changed over the past decades?

-Being a successful fund manager (GP, General Partner in a limited liability company) 20 years ago was a matter of being skilled at financial engineering Today, however, it is different.
+Being a successful fund manager (GP, General Partner in a limited liability company) 20 years ago was mostly required financial engineering skills.
+Today, however, it is different.

-Special skill-sets are now required; deal sourcing and -structuring, operational optimization, ability to digitalize, to understand very complex technologies, to build an attractive eco-system around you to attract talent, and to be financially savvy - to set yourself aside in a hugely competitive market.
+Special skill-sets are required; , to build an attractive eco-system to attract deals and talent, deal structuring, operational optimization, ability to digitalize, to understand very complex technologies and to be financially savvy - to set your company aside in a hugely competitive market.

 What to do?